Complexity of Fermionic Dissipative Interactions and Applications to Quantum Computing: Easy Classes

-Finally, let us consider \textit{Easy Class 3} described by generic linear Lindblad operators $A_k(t) = \sum_i b_k^i\gamma_i+d_k I_{L\times L}$, which can be obtained by setting $a_k=0$ in Eq.~\eqref{eq:single_body_A} without assuming any additional restrictions on the set $\mathcal A(t)$.
-The simulation of dynamics under this class uses the same method as EC1 but requires a presence of $L_a = t/\Delta\tau$ ancilla fermion modes corresponding to the number of time steps.
+Now let us show that simulation of linear jump operators is equivalent to simulating a unitary system extended by a number of ancilla modes.
+In particular, we require $L_a = t/\Delta\tau$ ancilla fermion modes equal to the number of time steps after discretization.
 Let us enumerate the ancilla modes described by Majorana fermion operators $\gamma_{2n}$ and $\gamma_{2n+1}$ using indices $n=L,\dots, L+L_a-1$.
 We also assume that the ancilla modes are initialized in the vacuum state and traced out after performing the evolution.
 The dynamics of both the system and the ancillas can be described as unitary evolution with the Hamiltonian in Eq.~\eqref{eq:stoch_ham1}, with one important difference.
 Now, the quantities $\theta_{k}(t)$ in the time interval $t \in [n\Delta\tau, (n+1)\Delta\tau]$ are operators instead of numbers, and are given by \be \ee The random variables $\xi_{nk}$ are the same as in EC1.
 The idea is that we pair a loss (gain) term on the system with a gain (loss) term on the ancilla to make the overall Hamiltonian quadratic.
-After discarding the ancilla modes, the evolution becomes equivalent to the target dissipative dynamics, up to a discretization error that originates from the approximation in Eq.~\eqref{eqm:Liouville_conv} and Eq.~\eqref{eq:correction_form}, with $D^{(i)}_{\alpha}(t)$ expressed as degree-four polynomials in the Hamiltonian and Lindblad operators, as shown in Appendix \ref{app:ec3}.
+After discarding the ancilla modes, the evolution becomes equivalent to the target dissipative dynamics, up to a discretization error that originates from the approximation in Eq.~\eqref{eqm:Liouville_conv} and Eq.~\eqref{eq:correction_form}, with $D^{(i)}_{\alpha}(t)$ expressed as degree-four polynomials in the Hamiltonian and Lindblad jump operators, as shown in Appendix \ref{app:ec3}.

+We note that the stochastic simulation method takes advantage of the system state being a convex mixture of Gaussian \emph{density} operators \cite{oszmaniec2014classical,de2013power}.
+This is a particular case of the more general property that any state of a fermionic system with well-defined parity has a representation as a convex distribution over generic (not necessarily Hermitian) Gaussian operators \cite{corney2006gaussian}.